learn-co-students/sf-web-091619/13-rack/README.md

     * HTTP + URIs + HTML
     * Everything on the Web is just text
 * [*What happens when you type something into the address bar and press enter?*](https://medium.com/@maneesha.wijesinghe1/what-happens-when-you-type-an-url-in-the-browser-and-press-enter-bb0aa2449c1a)
-    * Make request of server corresponding to domain
-    * Request-Response Lifecycle
 * See [What is the Internet?](https://www.youtube.com/watch?v=Dxcc6ycZ73M)

 ## Servers & Clients